vmw-loginsight/webhook-shims/CONTRIBUTING.md

     "HasMoreResults":false,
     "Url":null,
     "EditUrl":null,
-    "Info": "This is an alert for all the 'Hello World' messages", "Recommendation":null,
+    "Info": "This is an alert for all the Hello World messages", "Recommendation":null,
     "NumHits":2
 }